triton-inference-server/fil_backend/docs/model_support.md

 - Treelite binary checkpoint

 The FIL backend does **not** support direct ingestion of Pickle files.
-The Pickled model must be converted to one of the above formats before it can be used in Triton.
+The pickled model must be converted to one of the above formats before it can be used in Triton.

 ## Version Compatibility